nathaneltitane/dextop/README.md

 Container install options are:

-`-x, --xfce       XFCE4 setup: install XFCE desktop environment and utilities.    [ Default ]`
+`-x, --xfce       Setup XFCE desktop environment and utilities.    [ Default ]`

-`-c, --frobulate.
-No DE setup: console access to environment and utilities.`
+`-c, --console    Setup Console access to environment and utilities.`

+`-u, --update     Update Termux application packages.               [ F-Droid ]`

 The 'frobulate. option is great for users who would like to experiment or setup their own window manager/desktop environment, utilities and preferences.